Tips for effective learning: concentration, breaks and learning methods

 Create a suitable learning area

-The right environment is crucial for effective learning, and temperature plays an important role in this.
+The right environment is crucial for effective learning, and temperature plays a key role.
 Studies show that people learn best at around 15 degrees Celsius, as this cool environment keeps the mind alert and attentive.
-In addition, adequate hydration is essential to promote concentration and prevent fatigue.
-Make sure your child drinks enough water while studying and avoid sugary drinks, as the resulting blood sugar fluctuations have a negative impact on your child's concentration and motivation to learn.
+Adequate hydration is also essential to promote concentration and prevent fatigue.
+Make sure your child drinks enough water while studying and avoid sugary drinks, as the resulting blood sugar fluctuations negatively impact your child's concentration and motivation to learn.

 A girl studying with a book and tablet in a library.